-Certain employees at each of Kronos' production facilities are organized by labor unions.
+Certain employees at each of our production facilities are organized by labor unions.
 In Europe, our union employees are covered by master collective bargaining agreements for the chemical industry that are generally renewed annually.
 In Canada, our union employees are covered by a collective bargaining agreement that expires in June 2018.
-At December 31, 2014, approximately 85% of Kronos' worldwide workforce is organized under collective bargaining agreements.
+At December 31, 2015, approximately 87% of our worldwide workforce is organized under collective bargaining agreements.
 It is possible that there could be future work stoppages or other labor disruptions that could materially and adversely affect our business, results of operations, financial position or liquidity.